-There are multiple bathrooms, and the separate maid’s room has its bathroom.
-Perfect for three roommates to have a bit of privacy.
+There are multiple bathrooms, and the separate maid’s room has its own bathroom.
+It is perfect for three roommates to have a bit of privacy.

-Although some advantages to buying a classic six make them a desirable property choice in NYC, they have a few disadvantages.
-Here are a few of the downsides to purchasing a classic six apartment:
+Although some advantages to buying a classic six make them a desirable property choice in NYC, they have disadvantages.
+Here are a few of the downsides to purchasing a classic six-apartment:

 But they have a few drawbacks.
 Strictly financially speaking, a classic six is not a cheap apartment to buy in NYC.
-That said, the city is constantly growing, and property values are steadily increasing.
-So, purchasing a classic six apartment now might end up representing a solid investment for the long term.
+The city is constantly growing, and property values are steadily increasing.
+So, purchasing a classic six-apartment now might end up representing a solid investment for the long term.

 So start looking into classic six for sale in NYC!